kaseypocius/k.AKWF/README.md

 <h2> Morphing </h2>

 Some good and bad attempts at wavetable scanning.
 The 2 & 4 way morphs allow manual control of the fade between 2 or 4 wavetables allowing for basic to complex waveshaping to occur.
 The 8 sequential osc will fade between 8 different tables, and gives very mixed results.

+<h2> mc </h2>

+A basic multichannel version, with an extra argument for channel count.
+Another inlet and slider are added, which take 2 floats between 0 & 1, which allows you to control the phase offset between channels.